Authors

 Author - Trevor van Gorp

-Trevor has spent the last eight years focused on understanding how emotion affects design, and how design affects emotion.
+Trevor has spent the last decade focused on exploring and understanding how design communicates emotion and personality.

 Trevor has created information architecture, performed interaction design and conducted user research and usability evaluations for clients like the City of Edmonton, Edmonton Transit System, Comcast, Ancestry.com, and the Government of Alberta.